-- A.1.
-Individuals desiring tTo register as a speech-language pathology assistant SLPA under Act 826 of 1995, § 2, codified at Ark.
-Code Ann. § 17-100-202(b)(2), an individual mustshall submit an application for registration to ABESPA52 - 2. except that, An individuals willshall register with the Division of Elementary and Secondary Education DESE who desire if that individual intends to perform the duties of an speech language pathology assistant.
-SLP ASLPA in a public agency, or a community program licensed by DHS, DDS, which that provides educational services to children with disabilities birth to twenty-one years of age under the general supervision of the ADE DESE.
-Further, Section 13.9, subsections B, C, and D shall not apply to those individuals.
-Therefore, if an assistant is working in a public agency only, the assistant will register with the Division of Elementary and Secondary Education.
-If an assistant is working in a public agency and another agency, the assistant will register with ABESPA.
-In this instance, ABESPA will collaborate with Division of Elementary and Secondary Education to determine approval.
-The ABESPA application must be completed by both the prospective supervising speech language pathologist and the prospective assistant.
-The prospective assistant and supervisor must attend an initial training session prior to registration approval. - B.1.
-This application must be approved before employment of the SLP-ASLPAssistant can begin.
-At no time may an SLP-ASLPAssistant work without both a current approved registration and approved supervisor. - 2.
-The ABESPA application shall be completed by both the prospective SLP supervisor and the prospective SLP ASLPA. - 3.
-The prospective SLP supervisor and the prospective SLP ASLPA must attend an initial training session prior to registration approval. - C. The following must be submitted in the registration process. - 1.
-An application obtained from the Board office which shall contain: - (a) sSpecific information regarding personal data, employment and nature of professional practice, social security number, other state licenses and certifications held, disciplinary proceedings, felony and misdemeanor convictions. - (b) eEducational background inclu/ding an original or certified copy of transcript(s) showing evidence of a bachelor's degree in speech-language pathology or required academic training as specified in Requirements for a Speech-Language
+A.1.
+To register as an SLPA under Ark.
+Code Ann. § 17-100-202(b)(2), an individual shall submit an application for registration to ABESPA.

+2. An individual shall register with the Division of Elementary and Secondary Education (DESE) if that individual intends to perform the duties of an SLPA in a public agency that provides educational services to children with disabilities birth to twenty-one years of age under the general supervision of DESE.
+Section 13.9, subsections B, C, and D shall not apply to those individuals.

+B.1.
+This application must be approved before employment of the SLPA can begin.
+At no time may an SLPA work without both a current approved registration and approved supervisor.

+2. The ABESPA application shall be completed by both the prospective SLP supervisor and the prospective SLPA.

+3. The prospective SLP supervisor and the prospective SLPA must attend an initial training session prior to registration approval.

+C. The following must be submitted in the registration process.

-- Pathology- Assistant, Section 13.10, subsection A.2. - (c) documentation of thirty (30) clinical practicum hours as a SLP-Assistant traineesigned by the Chair of the speech-language pathology department at theeducational institution that provided this training.
-This requirement is applicableonly to individuals without a bachelor's degree in speech-language pathology. - (d)(c) aA statement that the applicant for SLP ASLPA ssistant and supervising speech-language pathologist have read Ark.
-Code Ann. §17-100-103 to -104 and the Board rules, and that they agree to abide by them. - (e)(d) aA statement that the applicant understands that fees submitted in the registration process are non-refundable. - (f)(e) The dated signature of the applicant. - 2.
-The non-refundable application fee described in Section 4.1.
-(See section 13.14) - A supervisory responsibility statement form obtained from the Board office which contains: - (a) The name, address, employer, area of licensure, and license number of the supervisor. - (b) tThe employment history substantiating at least two (2) years of clinical experience, after completion of the clinical fellowship experience (CFY), of the supervising speech-language pathologist. - (c) aA statement that the supervisor is responsible for notifying the Board office within 10 working days of any change in the supervisory arrangements. - (d) aA list of facilities in which the SLP ASLPA ssistant will be utilized.
+- 1. An application obtained from the Board office which shall contain: - (a) Specific information regarding personal data, employment and nature of professional practice, social security number, other state licenses and certifications held, disciplinary proceedings, felony and misdemeanor convictions. - (b) Educational background including an original or certified copy of transcript(s) showing evidence of a bachelor's degree in speech-language pathology or required academic training as specified in Requirements for a Speech-Language Pathology- Assistant, Section 13.10, subsection A.2. - (c) A statement that the applicant for SLPA and supervising speech-language pathologist have read Ark.
+Code Ann. §17-100-103 to -104 and the Board rules, and that they agree to abide by them. - (d) A statement that the applicant understands that fees submitted in the registration process are non-refundable. - (e) The dated signature of the applicant.

+- 2. A supervisory responsibility statement form obtained from the Board office which contains: - (a) The name, address, employer, area of licensure, and license number of the supervisor. - (b) The employment history substantiating at least two (2) years of clinical experience, after completion of the clinical fellowship experience (CFY), of the supervising speech- language pathologist. - (c) A statement that the supervisor is responsible for notifying the Board office within 10 working days of any change in the supervisory arrangements. - (d) A list of facilities in which the SLPA will be utilized.
 The location of work settings must be kept current.
 Any change must be reported in writing to ABESPA within twenty-one (21) days.
-Based on information received, the Board may limit the number of practice sites. - (e) tThe dated signature of the supervisor. - D. If the application process for registration is not completed within twelve (12) months, the application shall be considered abandoned and a new application must be submitted.
+Based on information received, the Board may limit the number of practice sites. - (e) The dated signature of the supervisor. - D. If the application process for registration is not completed within twelve (12) months, the application shall be considered abandoned and a new application must be submitted.